 Set up the Outlook or EAS end point to use S/MIME.

-Setup S/MIME with Outlook Web App
+Setup S/MIME with Outlook on the web

 Related message encryption technologies

 As message security becomes more important, admins need to understand the principles and concepts of secure messaging.
 This understanding is especially important because of the growing variety of protection-related technologies (including S/MIME) that are available.
 To understand more about S/MIME and how it works in context of email, see Understanding S/MIME.
 A variety of encryption technologies work together to provide protection for messages at rest and in-transit.
 S/MIME can work simultaneously with the following technologies but is not dependent on them: